Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Traditional custody and visitation arrangements do not always serve the child’s best interests, as the court has acknowledged throughout time.

-This is where co-parenting and parallel parenting comes into play; without judicial interference, the parents can mainly select how to allocate their parenting rights.
+This is where co-parenting and parallel parenting come into play; without judicial interference, the parents can mainly select how to allocate their parenting rights.

 Co-parenting

 Co-parenting Shared or joint parenting is another term for co-parenting.
-Co-parenting is a type of parenting in which the parents of the child get along well.
+Co-parenting is a type of parenting in which the child’s parents get along well.

 Even if the child’s parents are separated or divorced, they seek to share equal responsibility for their upbringing, and the youngster has a strong bond with both parents.

-The parents maintain a tight connection to work together to solve a problem with the child.
-The child travels swiftly between the parents’ houses.
+The parents maintain a tight connection and work together to solve a problem with the child, who travels swiftly between their houses.

 The parents attend school functions together, make decisions about the child together (the mechanics of ordinary, day-to-day parenting), and share notes regularly in co-parenting.

-When conflicts emerge, there is a place for dispute mediation rather than fighting.
+There is a place for dispute mediation rather than fighting when conflicts emerge.
 Co-parenting does not always imply a lack of conflict between the parents.

-Rather than focusing on rivalry or squabbling. the parents aim to preserve a friendship or at least a cordial relationship with their children.
+Rather than focusing on rivalry or squabbling. the parents aim to preserve a friendship or cordial relationship with their children.

 The Benefits of Co-parenting